 - Your program description will be placed in the Program Guide, which comes out twice a year, plus on the Rec. website for registration.

 - The Program Guide is available in the Williston Observer and copies are placed at the schools, library, Town Hall, and Rec.
 Dept.

 - WRPD also advertise programs on Facebook, Front Porch Forum, Williston Observer, and monthly E-Rec newsletter.
 Youth programs are also advertised in the Bell- school newsletter.

 Independent Contract Instructor/Business/Business Information

-As a condition of offering programs with WRPD, all people working in a program will be background checked.
-This is provided for the Instructor/Business if they don’t have the means to do so.
+- As a condition of offering programs with WRPD, all people working in a program will be background checked.

-If a Business does background checks on its employees, there will be statement on the agreement to initial stating that you do this.
+- If a Business does background checks on its employees, there will be statement on the agreement to initial stating that you do, and everyone has passed.

 Non-Employee Work Agreement & Liability Hold-Harmless Agreement

 - Instructors/Businesses are required to sign and submit a W-9 form to WRPD.